unclejamal/unclejamal.github.io/_posts/2017-06-27-socrates-uk.markdown

 ### 16:00 in 1877 (posh) - XP Cards [Dionatan Moura](https://twitter.com/dionatanmoura) - Extreme Programming Playing Cards
 - made by Industrial Logic - [link](https://www.industriallogic.com/blog/xp-playing-cards)
-- game master puts a Problem Card on the table
+- game master plays a Problem Card on the table
 - players try to act by presenting a Solution Card or a Value Card
 - discussion follows what's the best response to the Problem